panther-labs/panther/docs/gitbook/operations/inventory.md

 This sqs queue receives S3 notifications of log files to be processed by `panther-log-processor` lambda.

-### Failure Impact
+Failure Impact

-Failure of this sqs q will cause log analysis to stop.
+- Failure of this sqs q will impact stop log analysis (log ingest and rule processing).
+- Failed events will go into the `panther-input-data-notifications-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.

 ## panther-input-data-notifications-queue-dlq

-The dead letter queue for the `panther-input-data-notifications-queue`.
+This is the dead letter queue for the `panther-input-data-notifications-queue`.
+Items are in this queue due to a failure of the `panther-log-processor` lambda.
+When the system has recovered they should be re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.

 ## panther-log-alert-forwarder